vit-svoboda/kentico-onboarding-js/README.md

 ### Development
 Now you have everything git-related set-up and you can start developing...
 Please, commit with reasonable commit messages (http://chris.beams.io/posts/git-commit/), you can squash your commits as well.
-Feel free to create new branches when developing and merge them to `<your-name>-develop` when you want to submit a pull request.
+Feel free to create new branches when developing (task-1, 2 etc.) and merge them to `develop` when you want to submit a pull request.

 ## How to run the project
 **tl;dr**